-This, of course, is sage advice and strategic planning is a smart time to work on the mission of your nonprofit and best designed as a recurring process versus a reaction to a lack of strategic focus.
+This, of course, is sage advice, and while strategic planning is a smart time to work on the mission of your nonprofit, it’s best designed as a recurring process versus a reaction to a lack of strategic focus.

 For many nonprofits, strategy surfaces as a need every 2 or 3 years.
 When the time rolls around, they hire someone like me to facilitate an in-depth planning process that provides a new set of goals designed to drive their mission forward.

 This is not how it should work.
 The world moves too fast for strategy to be an occasional discussion.
 Strategic planning needs to be a streamlined, proactive, and regular process that enables nonprofits to focus their efforts, adapt to change, and clarify direction.

 As you think about the planning process in your nonprofit, use these five tips to help you keep strategy at the heart of your mission.

 The process of strategic planning is as important as the resulting plans.